Sukanya807/Cryptocurrencies/README.md

 ## Summary

 There are 532 cryptocurrencies on the trading market.
-Also, according to the 3-D plot and the scatterplot, it is evident that majority of the cryptocurrencies can be grouped into two classes.
+Also, it is evident that majority of the cryptocurrencies can be grouped into two classes (class 0 and 2 as per the 3-D and scatterplots).